Staff Augmentation: What it is and How it Works?

 The key lies in the type of work they perform.
 Although freelancers and contractors are independent workers, their work may differ in scope and duration.
 Freelancers can work on a variety of projects for different clients, while contractors are often hired by a single company to work on specific long-term projects.

-Companies, such as startups, have specific and urgent roles to fill, which is why our platform is designed to solve this problem for them.
+Companies, such as startups, have specific and urgent roles to fill, so our platform is designed to solve this problem for them.
 We look for on-demand talent, make a match, and get to work.

 Football is to low-class what technology is to middle-class: a chance for climbing the social ladder